Do young people think about death?

 Your Help Matters

 By supporting C.A.N.D.Y.
-Cafes, in whatever way you are able, you are opening the door to even more people of all ages, to come together and talk about their thoughts on dying, death and grief.
-Why is this important?
-Talking about death normalizes it so we are just a little less afraid.
-Is this an appropriate conversation for children?
+Cafes in whatever way you are able, you are opening the door to even more people of all ages, to come together to share their concerns and ideas about dying, death and grief.
+Is this an appropriate conversation for young people?
 Absolutely!
+In fact, their mental health might depend on it.
 CANDY Cafes are uniquely our own.
 By specifically donating to C.A.N.D.Y.
-Cafes, you can help us deliver this program to our children across Ontario.
+Cafes, you can help us deliver this program to our young people across Ontario.